root-project/web/manual/storing_root_objects/index.md

 - `UPDATE`: Updates the ROOT file.

-- `READ`: Open an existing ROOT file for reading.
+- `READ`: Opens an existing ROOT file for reading.

 Once a [TFile](https://root.cern/doc/master/classTFile.html) object has been created it becomes the default file for all I/O. This default is held in the global variable `gFile` (see → [ROOT classes, data types and global variables]({{ '/manual/root_classes_data_types_and_global_variables#global-root-variables' | relative_url }})), which can be updated at any time to change the default.